 i.e. not eaten by one of those rascally wildlife around you?

-When asking yourself “Why won’t my seeds germinate?” maybe it is because they are no longer there!
+When asking yourself “Why don’t my seeds come up?” maybe it is because they are no longer there!
 Did you confirm the seeds are still in the ground and not eaten by Rocky or his friends?

 Chicken wire cloches are good for those smaller vegetables you want to protect.
 Raised beds help deter some pests.
 Building a tall fence can help albeit not the most economical option.
 If you do decide to go this route, bury that fence 1 foot into the ground to keep out rodents such as groundhogs!

 Final word: No final word.
 This is a tough one and totally dependent on your environment, your pests, etc. Good luck though!

 NuVue Products 30100 Pest Guard Cover, 22-InchNetting Grow Tunnel, Black Polyethylene, 10′ long x 18″ highTomato Screen Plant Protector.
 Blocks high winds, sun and pests.Yard Enforcer Motion Activated Sprinkler w/Detection Modes